 Eventually, all countries in the world signed a treaty, the Animals and Earth Charter, that banned fossil fuel energy production systems, factory farms, and commercial fishing.
-Some argued that this shift had happened because it was a moral imperative, but most animal and earth organisations thought that states had been forced by the circumstances to radically change their policies and politics: water was scarce, an animal based diet required up to 55% more water (Vanham et al. 2018), and the rate of extinction and wildlife loss had been so staggering (Urban 2015, 571) that governments had decided to sign the Animal and Earth Charter.
+Some argued that this shift had happened because it was a moral imperative, but most animal and earth organisations thought that states had been forced to radically change their policies and politics because water was scarce, an animal based diet required up to 55% more water (Vanham et al. 2018), and the rate of extinction and wildlife loss had been staggering (Urban 2015, 571).

-The signatories of the treaty were also bound to use the least land uninhabited by humans and water possible for agricultural purposes and energy production.
+The signatories of the Charter were bound to use the least land uninhabited by humans and water possible for agricultural purposes and energy production.
 In other words, national and local governments were obliged to use spaces in cities and towns to produce energy and food.
-In this way, animals were able to reclaim some of the lands that humans had colonised, and nature started a process of self-healing.
+In this way, nonhuman animals were able to reclaim some of the lands that humans had colonised, and nature started a process of self-healing.
 In London, for example, the local assembly decided that, among other things, all the roofs of houses and blocks of flats had to be used to plant vegetables and fruit trees such as potatoes carrots, peach trees, and so on.
 Further, buildings’ walls had to be as covered as possible by climbing plants and trees such as runner beans, grape vines, strawberry plants, and so on.

 It became a legal duty for many citizens to farm their own buildings.
 In some cases, however, (e.g., the most vulnerable elderly and those people with disabilities who could not farm their buildings), the local government provided state employees.
 This policy had the collateral effect of strengthening communities’ ties.
-Before the ‘roof’s policy’ – as it was known at the time – was implemented, many people didn’t even know their neighbours; but now, they cooperated and did some of the farming activities together.
+Before the ‘roof’s policy’ – as it was known at the time – was implemented, interactions were sporadic; but now, they cooperated and did some of the farming activities together.
 For many people farming was new, and so neighbours would teach and give advice to each other.
 This had the long term consequence of farmers (almost all human citizens) assisting each other; and in some cases collectives of neighbours emerged and decided to farm their lands in a communal manner.

-While the Animal and Earth Charter did not recognise animals’ fundamental rights (e.g., rights to political participation and self-determination), many animal movements had advocated for the inclusion of fundamental animal rights in the charter.
-For instance, the England Representative Animal Office (ERAO henceforth) had long advocated for the recognition of fundamental legal rights for animals in England and campaigned for the inclusion of animal rights in the Animal and Earth Charter.
+While the Animals and Earth Charter did not recognise animals’ fundamental rights (e.g., rights to political participation and self-determination), many animal movements had advocated for the inclusion of fundamental animal rights in the charter.
+For instance, the England Representative Animal Office (ERAO henceforth) had long advocated for the recognition of fundamental legal rights for animals in England and campaigned for the inclusion of animal rights in the Animals and Earth Charter.

 1.1.
 Legal Animalhood: A Shared Legal Status for All Animals

-When the Animal and Earth Charter was passed, a significant number of English citizens felt uncomfortable with the legal status of both animals and humans.
+When the Animals and Earth Charter was passed, a significant number of English citizens felt uncomfortable with the legal status of both animals and humans.
 The great legal divide between humans (legal persons entitled with rights) and animals (legal property without any rights) that had been in place for thousands of years remained (Francione 1995; Wise 2002, 31-34).
-Most English citizens thought that animals already participated in the polis and that there was a pressing need to recognise the ethico-political fact that humans are animals.
+While some English citizens were anchored in the Enlightenment belief that humans are exceptionally gifted with reason, most English citizens thought that there was a pressing need to recognise the ethico-political fact that humans are animals.